 1b.
 Missed Deadlines or Outstanding Eligibility Requirements

-Municipalities who do not submit the ministry's Declaration of Eligibility form by January 31 each year will see all of their MRS Grant withheld.
-In addition, municipalities who are not in compliance with one or more of the eligibility requirements will also see all of their MRS Grant withheld, until compliance is achieved.
+Municipalities that do not submit the ministry's Declaration of Eligibility form by January 31 each year will see all of their MRS grant withheld.
+In addition, municipalities that are not in compliance with one or more of the eligibility requirements will also see all of their MRS grant withheld, until compliance is achieved.

-If a municipality does not meet all of the eligibility requirements, it is their responsibility to take all required steps to meet each of the requirements and notify the ministry.
-Once the ministry is informed that a municipality meets all the requirements, its previously withheld Municipal Revenue Sharing Grant will be released, unless otherwise notified.
+If a municipality does not meet all of the eligibility requirements, it is its responsibility to take all required steps to meet each of the requirements and notify the ministry.
+Once the ministry is informed that a municipality meets all the requirements, its previously withheld MRS grant will be released, unless otherwise notified.

 1c.
 For More Information